-The card can only be played during a Russian player's operation.
+The card can only be played during the maneuver part of a Russian player's operation.
+It cannot be played for combat or pursuit.

-The card can only be played during a French player's operation.
+The card can only be played during the maneuver part of a French player's operation.
+It cannot be played for combat or pursuit.